foryozed/JSKata/README.md

-# JavaScript Learning Project.
+# JavaScript OOP and the good parts - Learning.
-React & Redux